mskstanmay/auto-feedback-extension/README.md

 ## Usage

+1. Navigate to the VTOP feedback page
-1. Click the extension icon in your Chrome toolbar
+2. Click the extension icon in Chrome toolbar
-2. Click the "Turn ON" button to activate
+3. Click "Turn ON" and watch the magic happen!
-3. The extension will automatically:
+4. The extension will:
-   - Select the first radio button in each group
-   - Fill all text fields with a dot (.)
+   - Fill all required fields automatically
-4. Click "Turn OFF" to deactivate
+   - Submit the form
+   - Turn off by itself after completion

+## Safety Features

+- Auto-deactivates after 2 seconds
+- Visual status indicator
+- Works only on feedback forms

+## Why Use This?

+- Saves hours of repetitive form filling
+- Reduces end-semester stress
+- Helps complete mandatory feedback requirements quickly
+- Perfect for busy students

+## Note

+This tool is designed to help students save time on mandatory administrative tasks, allowing more focus on important academic activities! ✨

-## Development
+## Recent Updates

-To modify or enhance the extension:

-1. Make your changes to the source files
-2. Reload the extension in `chrome://extensions/`
-3. Test your changes
+- Added random selection for radio buttons
+- Implemented auto-submit functionality
+- Added visual status indicator
+- Added auto-deactivation feature
+- Improved UI with modern styling

 ## License

 MIT

+---
+Made with ❤️ for VTOP students ✨